 Frequently, funding agencies require DMPs to adhere to a specific structure or answer a particular set of questions.
 The DMP Tool, developed by the California Digital Library, includes a large catalog of institutional templates and guides researchers to producing a comprehensive DMP that conforms to funder requirements.
 A similar tool, focused on UK funders, is DMPonline, developed by the Digital Curation Center.
 DMPs can also be published through the DMP tool, in some journals like Research Ideas and Outcomes (RIO), and also on QDR as documentation, giving context to a published data project.

 If you would like to mention QDR in your Data Management Plan (DMP) as the repository in which you plan to deposit your data, please contact us for a brief conversation about your potential deposit.
-If we agree that your data is suitable for deposit with QDR, please feel free to adopt and adapt the text below to include in your DMP:
+If we agree that your data is suitable for deposit with QDR, we offer template language to adapt and include in your DMP.

 Some additional resources on data management planning and creating DMPs can be found here: